train50000/belpercommunitychurch/_events/synergy-leadership-event-2018-02-16.md

 ---
-title: "Sunday gathering"
+title: "Synergy Leadership Event"
-venue: Whitemoor Centre
+venue: Yarnfield Park
-address: "John O\'Gaunt\'s Way, Belper"
+address: "Yarnfield, Stone"
-postcode: DE56 0DB
+postcode: ST15 0NL
 allday: false
 description:
     For anyone with any leadership responsibility - at church, at work or elsewhere<br />Ends on 18th February